The Cartesian method and Fermat's Last Theorem: Abstract

 \section{Abstract}

-We prove Fermat's Last Theorem using the philosophical and mathematical knowledge of 1637 when French mathematician \textit{Pierre de Fermat} claimed to have a proof of his conjecture.
-A partition of the set of positive real numbers and the Cartesian method serve as the framework where mathematical artifices are applied, leading us to discover the existence of at least an irrational number whose structure is clearly revealed.
+Fermat's Last Theorem is proved by using the philosophical and mathematical knowledge of 1637 when the French mathematician \textit{Pierre de Fermat} claimed to have a truly marvelous proof of his conjecture.
+Our approach consists of setting three variables of Fermat's equation as integers and then evaluating whether the remaining variable can be an integer as well.
+Pythagorean triples play a fundamental role in claiming that at least an irrational number is needed to satisfy Fermat's equation.
+As a result, we confirm that Fermat's Last Theorem is valid.